abee26r/JavaSpringCarouselView/README.md

 JavaSpringCarouselView
 ======================

-Create web page with a
+Create web page with tabs in a vertical carousel.
+Use Spring for DI and Angular JS to bind the data.